marcus0x62/f3utils/qsignup_report/README.md

 ```

- *note that AO names can be duplicated -- be sure the description in the ao_location_subtitle column
+**note that another region might also use your AO name -- be sure the description in the
- makes sense.*
+ao_location_subtitle column makes sense.**

 Take the value from the team_id column and update the team_id variable in
 [report](html/qsignup_report.html).
 It is located near the top of the file: